Fractured (2013 film)

 Fractured (originally known as Schism) is a 2013 psychological horror film that was directed by Adam Gierasch, based on a script by Gierasch and his writing partner Jace Anderson.
-The film had its world premiere on October 12, 2013 at the Screamfest Horror Film Festival.
+The film had its world premiere on October 12, 2013, at the Screamfest Horror Film Festival.
 It stars Callum Blue as an amnesiac trying to discover what exactly happened to him.

 Plot

 Dylan White (Callum Blue) has no memory of his life prior to waking up from a coma.
-As such he's had to create an entirely new identity for himself, that of an average, ordinary cook in Baton Rouge.
-Things are normal, even boring for Dylan until he begins to experience several horrifying visions that force him to look further to discover who he actually was, even if it could kill him.
+He has created an entirely new identity as an ordinary cook in Baton Rouge.
+Things are normal for Dylan until he begins to experience horrifying visions, forcing him to look further to discover who he was before he lost his memory.